 The plaza is connected to Fifth Avenue

 via a pedestrian street decorated with statues and flowers.
 This street is known as the Channel Gardens.
 The Channel Gardens are flanked by two six-story buildings with landscaped rooftops, the British Empire Building and La Maison Française.
 Another important building in Rockefeller Center is Radio City Music Hall.
-When built, it was the largest indoor theater in the world with a seating capacity of around 6000.
+When built, it was the largest indoor theater in the world with a seating capacity of around six thousand.
 Guided tours give you the opportunity to catch a glimpse of the spectacular Art Deco interior.

 Rockefeller Center is also known for the many works of art that enrich the complex.
 Many of them portray the ideals of Enlightenment, such as 'Progress through Science'.